-Reduce the number of magnets on the fridge as well as filing or tossing the years worth of drawings and field trip reminders.
+Reduce the number of magnets on the fridge as well as file or toss the year’s worth of drawings and field trip reminders.

-Dust and paperwork have accumulated on top of your freezer and needs to be whisked away.
-Give it a quick swipe with a rag soaked in cleaner and you’re done!
+Dust and paperwork have accumulated on top of your freezer.
+Now is a good time to toss them out.
+Give the top of your refrigerator a quick wipe with a rag soaked in a cleaner and you’re done!

 Make a spot for summer refrigerator snacks like fruit, water, jello, etc… Designate a drawer or shelf for the kids to grab and go chilled summer snacks.

-Pantry makeover- Freshen up that pantry by cleaning out seasonal foods like soup, pumpkin, etc…(move to the back or donate).
+Freshen up that pantry by cleaning out seasonal foods like soup, pumpkin, etc…(move to the back or donate).
 Reorganize so lighter foods are easier to reach.
 Create a spot on one shelf where you can place a basket of snacks for the kids to access easily.
 Self-serve staging areas will save some of your sanity!

 Reorganize the Office or School Area

-Redo homework station-Turn the desk or homework area into a functional craft and activities area to inspire your kids to be creative and keep their eyes off the tablets and tv!
+Turn the desk or homework area into a functional craft and activities area to inspire your kids to be creative and keep their eyes off the tablets and tv!

 If you don’t already have one start a school file to put important school papers in, special art projects, and other keepsakes.
 I like to use an accordion file each year for each child.

-Sort books-Sort through the chapter books, picture books, and school books you have accrued and determine what needs to be donated or thrown out and what can be kept.
+Sort through the chapter books, picture books, and school books you have accrued and determine what needs to be donated or thrown out and what can be kept.
 To encourage the kids to read create a cozy reading spot, scatter books around the house in baskets, or rotate new titles to their bedside tables.

 Purge & Organize Additional Areas

 Make one more run through the kid’s room looking for toys to donate or toss.
 While it seems like fewer toys to play with will cause more boredom the opposite is actually true.
 When there is less clutter to contend with the kids feel less overwhelmed, can find what they are looking for, and will rely on their imagination for playtime instead of bells and whistles.
 Consider at least packing up several totes of toys for the summer, it will also encourage outdoor or creative play.

-Move them to a hard drive, flash drive, or cd to make room for all the fun summer photos you are going to be taking the next few months!
+Move them to a hard drive, flash drive, or cd to make room for all the fun summer photos you are going to be taking in the next few months!

 Now that the kids are home for summer and their responsibilities are lightened up immensely you can create a list of daily chores or add to the ones you have already given them.
 Pull out a stack of 3×5 cards and list a few things for each day for them to carry out each day.
 Wiping toothpaste off the sink, sweeping up after breakfast, tidying up the yard, etc… This will take some off your busy plate, teach them some responsibility, and also give them some direction in their day.